pkoukos/grcarma/INSTALL.md

     /usr/local/bin

-The terminal command that will accomplish this is :
+Before copying the files make sure that their permissions allow for execution.
+If you are not sure this then just run the following command in the grcarma_linux directory

-    sudo cp grcarma /usr/local/bin       , for grcarma and sudo cp carma /usr/local/bin         , for 32-bit carma or sudo cp carma64 /usr/local/bin/carma , for 64-bit carma
+    chmod 755 *

-If the file permissions don't allow the execution of the files then you need to change their permissions with a command like :
+The terminal command that will copy the files to the '/usr/local/bin/' directory is :

-    sudo chmod 755 /usr/local/bin/grcarma , for grcarma and
+    sudo cp grcarma /usr/local/bin       , for grcarma sudo cp cluster5D /usr/local/bin     , for cluster5D and
-    sudo chmod 755 /usr/local/bin/carma   , for carma
+    sudo cp carma /usr/local/bin         , for 32-bit carma or

-provided of course that you copied the executables to that folder.
+    sudo cp carma64 /usr/local/bin/carma , for 64-bit carma

 ## macOSX ##